While there are many risks of being a freelancer, it cannot be denied that there are plenty of benefits, too.

 Because the detour to your college buddy is personal and not business-related, you cannot claim your expenses for that part of the trip.

-Generally speaking, you can’t claim the expenses of your spouse if he or she accompanied you in your business trip unless the presence of your significant other was necessary.
+Generally speaking, you can’t claim the expenses of your spouse if he or she accompanied you on your business trip unless the presence of your significant other was necessary.

 - Keep your receipts and related documents